Nutritional Profile and benefits

 They also provide a significant amount and variety of minerals.
 In particular potassium, magnesium, calcium, and phosphorus.

-In addition, they are rich in bioactive compounds such as ascorbic acid (Vit.C), phenolics, flavonoids, ergosterol, terpenoids, polysaccharides, and phytosterols which are known for their antitumor, antioxidant, antibacterial, hepatoprotective, anti-inflammatory, anti-mutagenic and immunomodulatory properties.
-In particular.
-Unlike edible mushrooms that cannot synthesize them and therefore do not contain these valuable metabolites.
+In addition, they are rich in bioactive compounds such as ascorbic acid (Vit.C), phenolics, flavonoids, ergosterol, terpenoids, polysaccharides, and phytosterols.
+These are known for their antitumor, antintioxidant, antibacterial, hepatoprotective,anti-inflammatory,anti-mutagenic and immunodulatory properties.

-Traditionally, truffles have been used as an effective sexual enhancer due to their constituent of Androstenol as a steroidal pheromone.
-While truffle hunting, animals might recognize the odour of this chemical marker.
-Androstenol was also found in the underarm perspiration of men and urine of women increasing sexual attractiveness.
-The scientific evidence of this property is still limited though.
+Through the centuries, truffles have been used as an effective sexual enhancer due to the presence of Androstenol, a steroidal pheromone.
+Although Androstenol is also found in the underarm perspiration of men and urine of women, causing an increase in sexual attractiveness, the scientific evidence of truffles' aphrodisiac properties is still limited.
+It is also possible that while truffle hunting, animals might be attracted by the odour of this chemical marker.

 Lee H, Nam K, Zahra Z, Farooqi MQU.
 Potentials of truffles in nutritional and medicinal applications: a review.
 Fungal Biol Biotechnol.
 2020 Jun 17;7:9. doi: 10.1186/s40694-020-00097-x.
 PMID: 32566240; PMCID: PMC7301458.